Durango Bill’s

 “Nisqually Glacier Advancing”

-If we check a few of Robert Felix’s (the owner of the Ice Age Now
+If we check a few of Robert Felix’s (the owner of the Ice Age Now website) statements vs. reality, it’s easy to conclude that he is a pathological liar.
+(For example, see “Medical Dictionary” )

+Felix's lies.
 In an open letter from Robert Felix to Senator Maria Cantwell, the following statement is made:

-“Recently, all 50 glaciers in New Zealand were growing.”
+“Recently, all 50 glaciers in New Zealand were growing.

-(Please see the Print Screen image below)
+(Please see the NIWA graph below)

 If we check with New Zealand’s National Institute of Water and Atmospheric Research, we find that as of 2008:

-of New Zealand's glaciers are now the smallest they have been since
+“Most of New Zealand's glaciers are now the smallest they have been since records began - and they continue to shrink at a rapid rate.

 The National Institute of Water and Atmospheric Research, which made the discovery, said global warming was the main culprit.”